lenshinoda/ACME_payment_calculator/README.md

 The test is implemented in the file [test_controller.py](test_controller.py).
 This file looks for errors especially in edge cases.

-For example, what happen what happen if the file has the invalid string '20:00-25:00':
+For example, what happen if the file has the invalid string '20:00-25:00':

 ```python
 import unittest